Sea Save Foundation History

 2011, Worked closely with Assemblyman Paul Fong.
 AB- 376 Circulated petition that gathered over 20,000 California signatures.
 Presented to Governor Jerry Brown which was passed into law.
 This law makes it illegal to sell shark fins in California.

 2010, Voice of America – Georgienne Bradley joins David Gibbons in a passionate overview of the work undertaken by the Imaging Foundation.
-As a scientist and executive director of Sea Save Foundation, she works between the many projects they have around the world and fundraising activities.
+As a scientist and executive director of Sea Save Foundation, she works between the critical Imaging Foundation projects and fundraising activities.
 Education and involvement of children have been a lifelong dream in this organization’s work.
-Georgienne Bradley talks to the essential nature of our oceans in maintaining the equilibrium of her sensitive ecosystem and marine life.
+Georgienne Bradley talks to the essential nature of our oceans in maintaining the equilibrium of sensitive ecosystems and marine life.
 Listen to interview here

 2008, June – Kona Scholar’s Expedition – second student expedition.
 In June 2008, seven young women arrived in Kona, Hawaii to learn about diving, underwater video, and themselves.
-Diving, animal location, video, shooting, and editing this is their work.
+Their work consists of diving, animal location, video, shooting, and editing.

 2007, October – Cocos Poaching Expose – “Cocos Island Poaching” production.
 First documentation leading to presentation to Costa Rican press about the threats that poaching, shark-finning, and illegal fishing pose for Cocos Island.
 Visit Page